DLesmes/AWS/intro/notes_compute_storage_and_data_bases.md

 With Amazon S3, you have a range of options to suit your needs.
 Need high availability and durability?
 S3 Standard is your champion.
 Looking for long-term, cost-effective archival storage?
 S3 Glacier is your best bet.
 Choose the best fit for your specific use case, and enjoy the power and flexibility of S3!

+## Amazon EFS: Your Elastic File System in the Cloud ☁️📁

+Amazon Elastic File System (EFS) is a game-changer for managing shared file storage in the cloud.
+It's like having a super-powered network drive for your EC2 instances, but with extra perks! ✨

+**NFS: Your File Sharing Superhero 🦸‍♂️**

+EFS uses the Network File System (NFS) protocol, allowing your EC2 instances to access files and directories as if they were stored locally, even though they're in the cloud.
+This means thousands of machines can connect to EFS and work together seamlessly on shared data.

+**EFS Features: Resilient, Secure, and Flexible 💪🔒**

+EFS is built for resilience and high availability:

+* **Multi-AZ Durability:**  Your files are replicated across multiple Availability Zones within a region, protecting them from outages. 🛡️
+* **Storage Classes:** Choose between Standard and Standard-IA storage classes.
+Set policies to automatically transition files to Standard-IA for cost savings on less frequently accessed data. 💰
+* **Automatic Encryption:** Your data is encrypted by default, keeping it safe and secure. 🔐

+EFS is a powerful and flexible solution for sharing files across your EC2 instances, offering high availability, durability, and built-in security features.